Prepare for the LSAT

 Compatible Computer

-The LSAT is an online, live remote-proctored test.
-For test day, you’ll need a compatible laptop or desktop computer, a webcam, a microphone, and Chrome or Firefox web browsers.
+To take the LSAT in an online, remotely proctored format, you’ll need a compatible laptop or desktop computer, a webcam, a microphone, and the latest Google Chrome web browser.

 Check Your Equipment